Qubes-Community/Contents/docs/customization/language-localization.md

    `sudo apt-get install language-pack-de language-pack-gnome-de language-pack-de-base language-pack-gnome-de-base`

-For other languages, the correspondig code has to be used, e.g. `fr` for French.
+For other languages, the corresponding code has to be used, e.g. `fr` for French.
 After installing a language, it has to be selected/enabled via the settings of the Template.

 New Templates will be installed in their default language, usually English, and they have to be changed just like existing Templates.
 The language of Windows Templates is determined at the installation of the operating system and can be changed afterwards if the installed edition is a multi-language edition; otherwise the language stays fixed.